Academic Research

 Tested Hypotheses

-All hypotheses tested using a rolling out-of-sample framework with six annual evaluation windows (2020-2025).
+All hypotheses tested using a rolling out-of-sample framework with ten annual evaluation windows (2016-2025).
 Spearman rank IC, quintile spreads, t-statistics, and hit rates reported.
-Additional hypotheses on transcript analysis, patent innovation, and insider transactions are in development.
+Seven-test validation battery: walk-forward IC, Benjamini-Hochberg correction, panel fixed effects, year-by-year stability, VIX regime conditioning, Fama-French five-factor alpha, and economic magnitude.
+Replicated across three independent universes (financials, healthcare, diversified).

 H1